 The Ebon Dragon may be one of the Titans who created the world, and one of the most overwhelmingly powerful beings in existence, but his pitiful Virtues (especially Valor), the easily exploitable holes in his defenses and the personality constraints of his Excellency make him an utterly rank coward.
 He will very rarely engage in a straight fight against anything capable of hurting him (which can be everything) and will never do so against something that has the slightest chance of killing him.
 Fortunately for him, being the Principle of Villainy makes one really good at talking your way out of trouble, or just plain running away.

-The Skaven from the fantasy Warhammer are this.
-Sneaky, conniving, selfish, cowardly and backstabbing, each of these ratmen would gladly sacrifice their entire race for their own hides if not for their innate fear and paranoia.
+The Skaven are sneaky, conniving, selfish, cowardly and backstabbing, and each of these ratmen would gladly sacrifice their entire race for their own hides if not for their innate fear and paranoia.
 However, this does not make the Skaven race weak, as their disease-resistant qualities, large numbers, and dedication to keeping themselves hidden from mankind and the other races (to the point that they are regarded as a myth even when presented with irrefutable evidence of their existence) would make them a formidable foe that could potentially overtake the world if they could just put aside their in-fighting and distrust for each other for one millisecond.

-The Night Lords of Warhammer 40,000.
+The Night Lords.
 Yes,really.
 They are a legion of Chaos Space Marines who specialise in raids, terror tactics and guerrilla warfare.
 However, their reliance on this kind of fighting means...
-Well, it means they actually can't fight very, or at least not to the level of many of the other legions.
-And they are dreadfully aware of this fact.
+Well, it means they actually can't fight very well, at least not to the level of many of the other legions.
+They are dreadfully aware of this fact.
 When they're facing a Red Shirt Army like the Imperial Guard and the Planetary Defence Forces, or especiallydefenceless civilians, they're the first to jump into the fray.
 However, once the tables turn and the Lords go up against a Badass Army that can actually match them and cannot be scared into submission, such as the Skitarii, loyalist Space Marines or the Craftworld Eldar, their cowardly streak exposes itself, and the members of the Eighth Legion make for their Thunderhawks in a rather undignified manner.
 Not only that, but several Night Lords characters are shown to be willing to abandon their own brothers in the name of self-preservation.

 The mayor in Advance Wars: Days of Ruin.
 A non-humorous example who gets a well-deserved Karmic Death near the end by trying to bargain with Big Bad Caulder to save himself after selling out the heroes to him.